 In the Gen 1 to 5 AI Systems, the building footprint is identical to the roof outline, capturing any roof of a permanent structure such as a house, unit, commercial building, garage, large garden shed or carport that is designed to keep the weather out.

 The vectorised building outlines exported from AI Parcels take the Roof AI Layer and perform post-processing to impose regular shapes, such as straight edges and 90 degree corners.

 Gen 5 Building Footprints: A mix of residential buildings, commercial buildings, and garden sheds in Miami, Florida.

 "Building" feature class (vector polygons)

 Gen 1 / 2 - Building Footprint presence; area estimate and polygon for each building footprint.

-gen4-lightning_bolt-1.0 introduced the fidelity score on building footprint for the first time.
-Where the confidence is the probability that the building identified in the location actually exists, the fidelity score measures the quality of the vectorised building footprint polygon.
-One of the best uses for fidelity score is to programmatically identify buildings that require a different workflow or treatment due to CBD/downtown conditions (e.g. falling back to a previous digitised outline, or flagging for manual inspection).
+We introduced fidelity score on building footprint in gen4-lightning_bolt-1.0 for the first time.
+The fidelity score measures the quality of the vectorised building footprint polygon.
+One of the best uses for fidelity score is to programmatically identify buildings that require a different workflow or treatment due to CBD/downtown conditions or extensive tree overhang (e.g. falling back to a previous digitised outline, or flagging for manual inspection).
 Using a proprietary machine learning model that compares the final outline to the prediction rasters, we can accurately determine whether the polygon matches exceptionally well (1.0) or very poorly (0.0), or somewhere between.

-The list below provides guidance on how to interpret a fidelity score:
+The table below provides guidance on how to interpret a fidelity score.